1Mill/notes/conferences/agile-open-northwest-2024.md

 * To influence without authority: spark curiosity in others by sharing ideas, lead by example when possible, and meet regularly around a common interest or topic.
 Little by little, maybe this will build into a community of practice.

-* Simple rules lets organizations adapt to complex markets.
+* Simple rules lets organizations adapt to complex market conditions.

 * Visual Workspaces & Task Mapping in Miro to visualize:
-  * Valuable increments
+  * Valuable increments are deliverable in 1-2 days
-  * Done-Done lists
+  * Done-Done lists is a check list of common items a team must do for a valuable increment to be considered done.
+This often includes UX, security, and other common concerns.
-  * PTO
+  * PTO visualized on a yearly calendar
   * Preferred working hours
-  * Working agreements
+  * Working agreements (or links to them) so they can be easily reference at any time and are always top of mind.
-  * Now, Next, Later, and Ideas themes of work
+  * Now, Next, Later, and Rough Ideas for themse of upcoming work and how shaped they are before brining them to the marketplace and divided into valueable increments.

 * Culture originates from leadership and roots itself in middle management.
 This is why in many reorganizations middle management is laid off and teams are shuffled so working agreements are reset.
 This provides an opportunity for a new, and hopefully more efficient, culture to take root.

 * In Wardly mapping, the Genesis and Custom Built domains map to the Complex Cynefin domain.
 This means "probe–sense–respond" is the optimial strategy for learning cause and effect to bring these complex problems into the Complicated and Clear Cynefin domains.
 The Complicated and Clear domains then map back to the the Product and Commodity domains in Wardly mapping.
-The Commodity domain in particular is all about reducing prices to stay competative which is where economies (and diseconomies) of scale start to take effect.
+The Commodity domain in particular is all about reducing prices to stay competitive which is where economies (and diseconomies) of scale start to take effect.

 * As a consultant, try to improve the system but don't struggle to force the system to change.
-Instead, put that effort into improving the lives of people by helping them understand the system and their place in it.
+Instead, put that effort into improving the lives of others by helping them understand the system and their place in it.

 * A team has two core responsibilities: keep the business alive and look for opportunities to improve.
 A habit of tiny improvements are compounding and what we must strive for to avoid the capability trap.

 * Systems either change or stagnate - meaning businesses either change or stagnate.

-* Learning gives you options.
+* Learning gives you options when presented with a decisions.

 * Areas to focus on for continous system improvments
   * Work smarter - embrace a habit of tiny improvements
   * Make it easy - optimize for the flow of work, not the utilization of people.
-  * Create a bubble - sytems resist change, so you need a bubble that lets you work differently but with adapters to integrate with the wider organization.
+  * Create a bubble - sytems resist change, so you need a bubble that lets you work differently but with adapters that integrate with the parent system.
   * Create space for sub-systems to evolve and let them evolve - there will be a lot of ungretness before greatness.

 ## Notes